1755-07-09 - Ambush on the Monongahela

 On July 8, early in the morning, the French detachment left Fort Duquesne.
 Meanwhile, Braddock's column was also on the move.

 Under a cloudless sky, the main body of the British crossed the river with perfect regularity and order.
-After the crossing, the British column made a short halt for rest and then resumed the march along a narrow track parallel to the river and at the base of a steep and heavily forested ridge of hills.
+After the crossing, the British column made a short halt for rest and then resumed the march along a narrow track parallel to the river and at the base of a steep and heavily forested ridge.
 To avoid any surprise Braddock had sent several guides, with 6 Virginian light horsemen, to lead the way.
 A musket-shot behind them came an advanced party of Gage's vanguard (300 men) followed by the vanguard itself with three howitzers, two 12-pdrs and two 6-pdrs.
-Then came in succession a party of axemen to clear the road, two 6-pdrs with their ammunition-wagons, and a rear-guard.
+Then came in succession a party of axe men to clear the road, two 6-pdrs with their ammunition-wagons, and a rear-guard.
 Then without any interval came the convoy, headed by a few light horsemen, a working party, and four guns.
 The wagons followed on the track with troops making their way through the forest to right and left, with abundance of parties pushed well out on either flank.
-At a little distance from the ford the track passed over a wide and bushy ravine.
+At a little distance from the ford the track passed through a wide and bushy ravine.

 Just at this moment Braddock came up to the front.
-On hearing the fire he had left 400 men under Colonel Sir Peter Halket of the 44th Regiment of Foot to guard the baggage, and had advanced with the remainder to Gage's assistance.
+On hearing the fire he had left 400 men under Colonel Sir Peter Halkett of the 44th Regiment of Foot to guard the baggage, and had advanced with the remainder to Gage's assistance.
 As the fresh troops came up, Gage's routed infantry plunged blindly in among them, seeking shelter from the eternal hail of bullets, and threw them likewise into confusion.

 Noting that the fire was hottest from a hill on the right flank of his advance, Braddock ordered Lieutenant-Colonel Burton to attack it with the 48th Regiment of Foot.
 Only 100 men followed Burton after much persuasion.
 However, Burton was wounded at the beginning of his attack and his detachment routed.

 The gunners stood for a time to their guns and sent round after round crashing uselessly into the forest.
 Meanwhile, the infantry stood packed together, firing aimlessly or fighting furiously with the officers who strove to make them form.
 Braddock seconded by Lieutenant-Colonel George Washington was vainly trying to rally his little army.
 Already, the British had lost 60 of their 86 officers.
-Sir Peter Halket, colonel of the 44th Regiment of Foot had been shot dead.
-His son had also been killed while trying to raise the body of his father.
+Sir Peter Halkett, colonel of the 44th Regiment of Foot had been shot dead.
+His son James had also been killed while trying to raise the body of his father.
 Young Shirley, Braddock's secretary, was pierced through the brain.
 Orme and Morris, his aides-de-camp, Sinclair, the quartermaster-general, Gates and Gage, both afterwards conspicuous on opposite sides in the War of the Revolution, and Gladwin, who, eight years later, defended Detroit against Pontiac, were all wounded.

 Gage succeeded in rallying about 80 men at the second ford.
 Braddock then sent Washington away to Dunbar for provisions and transport.
 The British general passed the night among the handful of men that had been rallied by Gage.

 On the British side, from the 1,373 NCOs and men who took part to the engagement, only 459 came off unharmed.
 Of 86 officers, 73 were killed or disabled.
-The wounded left on the field were killed.
+The wounded men left on the field were killed.
 The detailed British losses were:

 - Major-General Edward Braddock, mortally wounded